oliverswitzer/extelenium/README.md

 }
 ```

-Install a necessary external dependency:
+**4)** Install a necessary external dependency:

 ```
 $ gem install crxmake
 ```

-(This is used for packaging your chrome extension into crx files)
+(This is used for programmatically packaging your chrome extension into crx files)

-Use this command to run tests with your extension loaded:
+**5)** Use provided script to run your integration tests with your extension loaded
 ```
-$ ./scripts/extelenium.js -e my-sample-extension/ -c wdio.conf.js
+$ ./node_modules/.bin/extelenium -e my-sample-extension/ -c wdio.conf.js
 ```

 ## Setup for local Development